danielparton/ToDoApp/README.md

 virtual hosts to host the server and client, and I removed the user-login feature.
-The latter change was to avoid communicating user login details insecurely, since a) I am serving the application over HTTP, not HTTPS, and b) this is my first network app so I didn't feel like taking the risk of trying to make login access secure.
+The latter change was to avoid communicating user login details insecurely, since a) I am serving the application over HTTP, not HTTPS, and b) this is my first network app and I didn't want to risk compromising people's data if I do something wrong...

 ## Architecture